Never Use Online Game Scores to Award Competition Prizes

 This has the advantage of much greater accuracy, allowing timers accurate to thousandths of a second.
 If the player’s score is directly tied to the timer, e.g. a racing game where the quickest time is the highest score, this is usually essential.
 Without this sort of accuracy, there’s just not enough to separate the scores of players and you’d end up with too many players getting the exact same time.
 The problem with this though is the timer is independent of the frame rate, so regardless of whether the game runs at 30 frames per second or 60 frames per second the timer will run in the same “real” time.

-This opens the opportunity to cheat.
-Programs are freely available that enable the player to change the frame rate of a Flash game as they see fit.
+This opens the opportunity to cheat to win prizes, if your competition is based on high scores.
+Programs are freely available that enable the player to change the frame rate of a game as they see fit.
 So, if for instance you have a timed race game, the player could potentially double the frame rate, which would make the race happen twice as fast, but the timer would still run the same as it would at the normal frame rate.
 This could allow the player to halve their time and get a much better score and was likely the exact method used to cheat on the Facebook competition I mentioned earlier.

 Again verifying the times and throwing out impossibly fast ones before sending to the scoreboard is a partial solution, but not a particularly great one and certainly won’t prevent cheating altogether.
 Another possible solution (which I won’t go into too much) is using something called delta time in the main loop.
 This is used in lots of commercial games to get around variable frame rates (usually caused by hardware performance, or lack of it) but has a number of disadvantages for small scale retro/2D games.

-Obviously none of these hacking issues are too much of a problem if there aren’t prizes at stake.
-With no incentive to “hack”, players are far less likely to try and even if they do, there’s no harm done.
-Plus, any good developer should be aware of these issues (although in practice it seems very few are) and take appropriate, limited security steps to make it harder, as we always do.
+Obviously none of these hacking issues are too much of a problem if there aren’t competition prizes at stake.
+With no incentive to “hack” to win a competition, players are far less likely to try and even if they do, there’s no harm done.
+Plus, any good developer should be aware of these issues (although in practice it seems very few are) and take appropriate, limited security steps to make it harder to cheat, as we always do.

 The problem comes when prizes are at stake.
-But this doesn’t mean you have to ditch the idea of a competition altogether, there’s a simple solution.
-Don’t tie the awarding of prizes to scores achieved, run a free entry prize draw instead.
+But this doesn’t mean you have to ditch the idea of including a competition in your game altogether, there’s a simple solution.
+Don’t tie the awarding of prizes to scores achieved, or other game outcomes.
+Instead, run a free entry prize draw competition.

-Overall, it’s a much safer solution and allows you to incorporate your competition, without risking the whole thing being rendered null and void by casual hackers.
+Overall, it’s a much safer solution and allows you to incorporate a competition in your game, without risking the whole thing being rendered null and void by casual hackers.